-Ian M. Adelstein
+Ian M Adelstein

 I am a passionate educator and create an engaging and inclusive classroom when I teach.
 I employ active pedagogy and have a dynamic teaching style that is adaptable to diverse students, classrooms, and material.
-I've enjoyed teaching across the undergraduate mathematics curriculum, and have a strong belief that when math is taught in an engaging and supportive environment every student is capable of learning and success.
+I've enjoyed teaching across the undergraduate mathematics curriculum, and have a strong belief that when math is taught in an engaging and inclusive environment every student is capable of learning and success.

 If you are a student, please stop by my office DL 419 anytime; if you are an educator, I am always excited to chat about teaching.